thomas-dean/CS570/Two/README.md

   - Creates a `tags` file which is used to jump to function and macro definitions among other things.
 See `ctags(3)`.
 * lint
-  - Runs clang's linter of all source files
+  - Runs clang's linter over all source files

 ### p2.c